NetherlandsForensicInstitute/puma/puma/apps/android/whatsapp/README.md

 ### Sending media

-Sending picture or video is supported, but since the UI doesn't show full paths or filenames, you are required to know which folder your desired picture or video is in, Puma will pick the first file in that folder and send it.
+Sending a picture or video is supported, but since the UI doesn't show full paths or filenames, you are required to know which folder your desired picture or video is in.
+Puma will pick the first file in that folder and send it.

 ```python
 phone.select_chat("Bob")  # open the conversation with Bob